Coming up next, our final news roundup and information overload hour.

 And making the switch, it's simple.

-You can join the stampede of us that are saving a fortune for the exact same service.
+You can join the Stampede of Us that are saving a fortune for the exact same service.

 And if you do it now, you'll save an additional 50% off your first month.

-Anyway, it's it's simple, it's fast and easy to make the switch.
+It's fast and easy to make the switch.

 Dial pound 250.

-Just simply say the keyword save now.
+Just simply say the keyword, save now, pound 250, keyword save now.

-Pound 250, keyword save now, and with the money you're saving, well, you'll be able to afford the burger and fries from Pure Talk.
+And with the money you're saving, well, you'll be able to afford the burger and fries from Pure Talk.

 Uncovering evil and defending the truth.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.